 The Hundredorum Rolls of 11273 listed: Symon le Cappere, Oxfordshire; John le Capiere, Oxfordshire; and Thomas le Capiere, Oxfordshire.

 Early History of the Caperton family

-Another 236 words (17 lines of text) are included under the topic Early Caperton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caperton research.
+Another 120 words (9 lines of text) are included under the topic Early Caperton History in all our PDF Extended History products and printed products wherever possible.

 Caperton Spelling Variations